But that’s high for this former English teacher now a blogging stay-at-home mom.

 Very quick!

-Here’s my step-by-step guide to wreath-making start to finish.
+Here’s my step-by-step guide to wreath-making from start to finish.
 Ready to go?
 Let’s do this because nothing beats the fresh scent of a live wreath!

 Getting those greens to save you some “green” for fresh wreath-making